sporto/elm-tutorial/routing/try_it.md

 - Going to `http://localhost:3000/#/players/1/edit` should show you the player edit view
 - Going to `http://localhost:3000/#/xyz` should show you "Not found"

+In summary:

+- When the browser location changes Hop matches our route definitions and sends a message to the StartApp mailbox
+-

 At this point your application code should look like <https://github.com/sporto/elm-tutorial-app/tree/150-routing>